 Complete exceptions can be viewed on the SOCCA Match Exceptions page.

 What happens if I don’t obtain a fellowship position?

-Since ACCM match happens in May, you will still have time to explore options.
+Since ACCM match happens in May, you will have time to explore options.
 If you are still interested in a specific ACCM program, it may be beneficial to reach out to them and express your continued interest (and that you didn’t match).
 Training spots do open up due to unforeseen issues.
-You may also decide to apply through other pathways which usually open after July: Surgery or Medicine.
+You may also decide to apply through other pathways which usually open after July: surgery or medicine.
 You should honestly review your application packet together with your mentor.
-If needed, consider a year of strengthening your application by gaining further experience in critical care medicine or a skill-set pertinent to this specialty (i.e., ultrasound or EMS), prior to applying again.
-Remember, you are still going to be a well-trained emergency medicine physician with a good job market and a good lifestyle.
+If needed, consider a year of strengthening your application by gaining further experience in critical care medicine or a skill-set pertinent to this specialty (i.e., ultrasound or EMS) prior to applying again.
+Remember, you are still going to be a well-trained emergency physician with a good job market and a good lifestyle.

 How do I stand out from the crowd?

 Get to know any alumni from that program, as it may be brought up during interviews.
-Read about the program prior to the interview and be ready with questions.
-At minimum, review their website so you can speak intelligently about the program and the curriculum (and potential flexibility), relationships with other services, etc. Additionally:
+Read about the program prior to the interview, and be ready with questions.
+At minimum, review the program’s website so you can speak intelligently about the program and the curriculum (and potential flexibility), relationships with other services, etc. Additionally:

-- Be a member of SCCM, ACEP critical care section, SAEM critical care section, and/or EMRA – critical care committee.
+- Be a member of SCCM, ACEP critical care section, SAEM critical care section, and/or EMRA’s critical care committee.
 Also consider joining SOCCA.

 - Have publications in critical care medicine literature.